All You Need To Know About The Hyphen

 - Thirty-four, fifty-nine

-- Less than two-third of pupils knew the difference between your and you’re.
+- Less than two-thirds of pupils knew the difference between your and you’re.

 Usually, double names are also written with a hyphen: